 So, before finding better foods to turn to perhaps you should consider the cause first.
 Late-night snacking doesn’t have to be detrimental to your health and sleep quality if you are making healthy decisions, but if there is something deeper going on it is important to find out early and address the issue.

 Our first instinct when we are tired and hungry is to turn to a bowl of ice cream, high fat snacks, or a glass of wine.
 Obviously, sugar-filled snacks are going to keep us up longer and add on the pounds quickly.
 Foods that are high in fat and greasy will likely cause indigestion making it difficult to get comfortable and fall asleep while simultaneously causing weight gain.*

-Norepinephrine is a chemical that stimulates and boosts brain activity.
+Norepinephrine is a chemical that can stimulate and boost brain activity.
 Tyramine is found in tomatoes, red wine, aged cheese, and soy sauce.
-So, if you’re wanting a good night’s sleep it may be best to bypass the late-night Italian dinner with red wine.
+So, if you’re wanting a good night’s sleep, it may be best to bypass the late-night Italian dinner with red wine.

 Foods to eat